weeb-poly/krita-plugin-mdp/README.md

 ## Notes

 mdiapp+ is developed by nattou.org and published by PGN Inc.
-FireAlpaca, and openCanvas are developed and published by PGN Inc.
+FireAlpaca is developed and published by PGN Inc.

 This package includes a zipped up copy of [`py_snappy`](https://github.com/ethereum/py-snappy) for decompression only.
 This module is bound by it's own [LICENSE](https://github.com/ethereum/py-snappy/blob/master/LICENSE).